jdittrich/quickwire/notes.md

 ## How to move inner figures when I switch to a model that allows to set constraints?

 Instead of setting moveBy from the containing figure I would need to "updateDependendRect".

+## Handles?

+I could have:
+Handle →  → ListItemToggle,editText....
+          → ResizeHandle → nwResizeHandle etc.
+Where a handle always has a getRect (local), getScreenRect(), draw(), getColor() I can still push stuff into intermediate classes if needed.

+## Issues 6.2.25
+* Add a toJSON to Point
+* Add a test for toJSON on point
+* use the point/rect class in the figure serialization